C-Otto/BitBook/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'Feature Request: '
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-Thank you for suggesting an idea, I value your feedback.
+*Thank you for suggesting an idea, I value your feedback.
-Please let me know how BitBook can help you!
+Please let me know how BitBook can help you!*

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]